jeremyfromearth/one-a-day-one-liners-python/README.md

   * 13 - Run a batch process using `iter` and `islice` 🍪
   * 14 - Calculate the moving average for stock data 📈
   * 15 - Unleash chaos into Universe by computing values of the Logistic Map 💥
+  * 16 - Group items in tabular data by column 💿

 ### Resources
   * [AAPL Stock Data](https://www.marketwatch.com/investing/stock/aapl)